ATLAS

 South Africa

-Contact fom
+Contact form

 From Recovery to Resilience: Sustainable Pathways for Transforming Tourism

-We are pleased to announce an the upcoming International Conference in South Africa: From Recovery to Resilience: Sustainable Pathways for Transforming Tourism.
+We are pleased to announce the upcoming International Conference in South Africa: From Recovery to Resilience: Sustainable Pathways for Transforming Tourism.
 The conference will take place at the Maslow Hotel in Sandton – Johannesburg, South Africa, between September 1-5, 2025.
 The conference is co-organised by the University of Johannesburg, South Africa, and the University of Oulu, Finland.

 More information can be found HERE

-Report 2023
+Report 2024

 Scroll to Top